History of California before 1900: Rise of the railroads

+The Big Four

+The dominance of railroad companies in land ownership and local economies drew criticism, with some viewing them as monopolistic "octopuses" controlling California’s destiny.
+The wealth generated by the railroads enabled prominent railroad owners to become major philanthropists.
+For example, Leland and Jane Stanford founded Stanford University with their railroad fortune.

-The Big Four were the famous railroad tycoons who built the Central Pacific Railroad, (C.P.R.R.), which formed the western portion of the first transcontinental railroad in the United States.
-They were Leland Stanford, (1824–1893), Collis Potter Huntington (1821–1900), Mark Hopkins (1813–1878), and Charles Crocker (1822–1888).
+The Big Four were the famous 19th-century railroad tycoons who built the Central Pacific Railroad, which formed the western portion of the first transcontinental railroad in the U.S. They were Leland Stanford, Collis Potter Huntington, Mark Hopkins, and Charles Crocker.
 The establishment of America's transcontinental rail lines permanently linked California to the rest of the country, and the far-reaching transportation systems that grew out of them during the century that followed contributed immeasurably to the state's unrivaled social, political, and economic development.
 The Big Four dominated California's economy and politics in the 1880s and 1890s, and Collis P. Huntington became one of the most hated men in California.
-One typical California textbook argues:
+One California textbook argues:

 Huntington came to symbolize the greed and corruption of late-nineteenth-century business.
 Business rivals and political reformers accused him of every conceivable evil.
-Journalists and cartoonists made their reputations by pillorying him....
+Journalists and cartoonists made their reputations by pillorying him. ...
 Historians have cast Huntington as the state's most despicable villain.